tokenaussie/Uniswap_Analysis/README.md

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

     Before Uniswap, Decentralised Exchanges like EtherDelta were inefficient, using orderbooks, as opposed to Uniswaps's Automated Market Maker & Liquidity Pools. <sup>7</sup>

-    Uniswap lets retail (as opposed to institutions only) become liquidity providers, enabling them to earn trading fees of 0.3% as well as $UNI token rewards for providing liquidity. <sup>7</sup>
+    Uniswap allows retail investors/traders (as opposed to institutions only) become liquidity providers, enabling them to earn trading fees of 0.3%, as well as $UNI token rewards for providing liquidity. <sup>7</sup>
     For token projects which are not listed on major centralised exchanges (eg Binance), Uniswap is a way for them to create liquidity for their tokens.

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)